 Protect yourself right from the start

-As a real estate agent, you are your brand.
-So it can be hard to separate your personal and business identities in your marketing efforts.
-Only use your office address and business phone number in your advertising.
+As a real estate agent, you are your brand, so it can be hard to separate your personal and business identities in your marketing efforts.
+You should only use your office address and business phone number in your advertising.
 Meeting with strangers can also put you at risk.
 Don’t offer too much personal information about yourself to prospects.
 Ask all prospective clients to come to your office for your initial meeting before you visit any property with them.
 When you meet, make a copy of their driver’s license to place on file and ask them to fill out a Prospect Identification Form.
 If/when you do meet clients at a property, make sure your colleagues know where you are and with whom you’re meeting.

 Trust your instincts